-On charts C and D it must be remembered that only temperature rise was indicated.
+On the previous charts it must be remembered that only temperature rise was indicated.
 Heat is cumulative.
-Chart F shows the time required to cool the bead area of a test tire with two fans blowing on it.
+This chart shows the time required to cool the bead area of a test tire with two fans blowing on it.
 This would equal approximately a 30 mph breeze.
 The curve indicates that the temperature in a hot tire drops 100°F in the first hour and somewhat less in subsequent hours.
 The cooling time of a tire mounted on an aircraft would be slightly longer due to the effect of brake temperature.